cakeller43/static_blog/priv/posts/Minimal_Api_Plug_Cowboy.md

 ## Conclusion

 And there you have it!
 A simple web server that returns `200` or `404` from a web request.
 Perhaps not the most useful piece of software, but at least we learned something!
 I put the source code for the project [here](https://github.com/cakeller43/min_api).
-Thanks for reading!